 The solid foundation of God stands, “The Lord knows those who are His.”
 And we are known for the love we accept and then extend.
 The truth of love has strayed away from many religions.
 Profane babbling and messages of hatred spread like rabid cancer, and we have no clue who has been infected.
 We, as vessels all look the same.

 Vessels are made, some for honor and some for dishonor, and we get to chose which we want to be.
 My prayer is for those who have been deceived to imbibe a religion of death, that “they may come to their senses and escape the snare of the devil, having being taken captive to do his will.”*

 The Truth: God is love.
 A powerful God will not condone or inspire the slaughter of innocent people.
 A true God is not edified by the heartbreak and suffering inflicted by senseless violence and terror.
 He does not need anyone to kill, nor maim nor hurt us, people He lovingly created in His own image.

 God wants us to live and not die.
-When these perpetrators of violence say, God willing, it is obvious they have confused their hatred with God’s will that “we prosper, be in health even as as souls prosper.”
+When these perpetrators of violence say, God willing, it is obvious they have confused their hatred with God’s will that “we prosper, be in health even as our souls prosper.”
 Jesus the Son, the Prince of peace, was crucified to put an end to every form of sacrifice, humans or animals alike.
-Proverbs 29 reminds us that “The bloodthirsty hates the blameless; the upright seeks another’s wellbeing.”
+Proverbs 29 reminds us that “The bloodthirsty hate the blameless; the upright seeks another’s wellbeing.”

 May the God of all comfort, console those who mourn.
 May those left behind reject any root of bitterness and may we respond to this assault on our city with grace and love.